sparkfun/Photon_Weather_Shield/README.md

-# Spark_Photon_Weather_Shield
+# SparkFun_Photon_Weather_Shield
-A wetaher shield for the Spark Photon.
+A wetaher shield for the Photon form Particle.io